 - Frank Riedinger, a farmer of Waukesha, Wisconsin, came to Indiana in 1907 to marry and never returned.

 - Emil Tell, a Swede from Kansas City, Missouri, alleged to have gone in 1907 to La Porte.

-- Lee Porter of Bartonville, Oklahoma separated from his wife and told his brother he was going to marry a wealthy widow at La Porte.
+- Lee Porter of Bartonville, Oklahoma, separated from his wife and told his brother he would marry a wealthy widow at La Porte.

 - John E. Hunter left Duquesne, Pennsylvania, on November 25, 1907, after telling his daughters he was going to marry a wealthy widow in Northern Indiana.

 - Abraham Phillips, a railwayman of Burlington, West Virginia, left in the winter of 1907 to go to Northern Indiana and marry a wealthy widow — a railway watch was found in the debris of the house.

 - A daughter of Mrs. H. Whitzer of Toledo, Ohio, who had attended Valparaiso University near La Porte in 1902.